Alcohol in the United Kingdom: Type of drinks

-The United Kingdom has historically been a beer consuming country however from the 1960's onwards wine has increased in prevalence of consumption.
-This increase in consumption has largely come from women, According to the Institute of Alcohol Studies, 7 out of 10 wine bottles bought in supermarkets are bought by women.
+The United Kingdom has historically been a beer consuming country however from the 1960s onwards, the consumption of wine has increased in prevalence.
+This increase in consumption has largely come from women, According to the Institute of Alcohol Studies, 7 out of 10 wine bottles sold in supermarkets are purchased by women.

 Beer

-Historically, beer has been the most popular choice of drink in Britain, but since the 1960s and more prominently the 1980s wine consumption has mostly taken up beer's previous market domination within the UK.
+Historically, beer has been the most popular choice of drink in Britain, but since the 1960s and more prominently the 1980s; wine consumption has mostly taken up beer's previous market domination within the UK.

 In 2018, beer consumption once again became the most consumed type of alcohol within the UK with 8.5 billion pints sold in the year while wine had a total of 7.4 billion 175ml glasses worth sold and cider selling 1.2 billion pints.